spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 # **AGE**

 ## **Albert AM, Maples WR (1995)**
-Stages of epiphyseal union for thoracic and lumbar vertebral centra as a method of age determination for teenage and young adult skeletons. *Journal of Forensic Sciences,* 40:623-633.
+Stages of epiphyseal union for thoracic and lumbar vertebral centra as a method of age determination for teenage and young adult skeletons. *Journal of Forensic Sciences* 40:623-633.

 * *Purpose:*  Age estimation by scoring fusion of thoracic and lumbar vertebral centra.
 This scoring is modified from McKern and Stewart (1957).
 * *Sample:*  C.A.
 Pound Human Identification Laboratory, University of Florida (n = 55; 33 males, 22 females); Black and White individuals (n = 9 and 46, respectively) between the ages of 11 and 32 years.